Quadrangle (Springfield, Massachusetts): Merrick Park

 On the corner of Chestnut and State Streets, Merrick Park is distinguished by sculptor Augustus Saint-Gaudens The Puritan, a statue depicting one of Springfield's settlers, Deacon Samuel Chapin.
 Springfield Central Library and Christ Church Cathedral are adjacent to the park.

 Springfield City Library

 The Central Library, constructed in 1913, was paid for by Andrew Carnegie.
 It is the second library to be built at that location.
-The nonfiction department is based in Rice Hall (named for William Rice), consisting of a main floor and mezzanine.
-Opposite Rice Hall is the Arts and Music Hall, where multimedia, periodicals, and the computer lab are based.
-The circulation desk lies in the rotunda between the two halls.
-Fiction, children's literature, and community rooms are in the basement.
-The Central Library also has a Teen Advisory Board — a grouping of teenagers who help make decisions and organize events at the library geared towards teenagers.
+Adult fiction and nonfiction are based in Rice Hall (named for William Rice), consisting of a main floor and mezzanine.
+Opposite Rice Hall is Wellman Hall (named for Hiller Crowell Wellman), where periodicals, foreign language materials, and the public computers are housed.
+The main circulation desk lies in the rotunda between the two halls.
+Young adult literature, children's literature, a community room, a computer lab, media materials, and a second circulation desk are on the first floor at street level.